 Potential ambiguities and pitfalls

-180. In completing the RIS, indicate the actual total number of waterbirds present, and preferably, when available, the average total number from several recent years.
+180. In completing the RIS, indicate the actual total number of waterbirds present, and preferably, when available, the average total number from several recent years (see paragraph 186 below).
 It is not sufficient simply to restate the Criterion, i.e., that the site supports >20,000 waterbirds.

 181. Non-native waterbirds should not be included within the totals for a particular site (refer also to section 5.7.3 above, “Non-native species”).